jf2978/jf2978/README.md

 ### Hey 👋🏼

-My name is Jef.
+My name is Jeff.
 I'm an experienced full-stack engineer and generally an intellectually curious person.
 I've started dabbling in crypto in 2018, worked as an engineer at [Mailchimp](https://mailchimp.com/), have written a bit about personal finance & wealth, and am now tinkering with web3 -- whether that's as a builder, researcher, writer or all of the above.

 # Projects